About me

 Depression

-There are various symptoms associated with depression, such as sadness, low motivation, fatigue, sleep problems, and feelings of worthlessness and guilt.
-Clients who experience depression may also lose interest in regular activities and hobbies.
-In treatment, I apply techniques from behavior therapy and cognitive behavioral therapy to help clients address and challenge self-critical thoughts, as well as increase their engagement with routine, valuable, and enjoyable activities.
+Depression can be experienced as a primary disorder or secondary to anxiety, trauma, and other presenting problems.
+In treatment, I apply techniques from CBT, DBT, and ACT to help clients address and challenge self-critical thoughts, as well as increase their engagement with routine, valuable, and enjoyable activities.

 Other Areas of Clinical Focus

-In addition to the specializations listed above, I also provide services for adolescents and adults who may be experiencing difficulties with emotion regulation, posttraumatic stress, life transitions, work stress, and anxiety/perfectionism related to academic performance.
+In addition to the specializations listed above, I also provide services for adolescents and adults who may be experiencing difficulties with emotion regulation, life transitions, daily stressors, ADHD, self-esteem, and perfectionistic tendencies.